AsiyaV/BI_sample_data/README.md

   - Which platform is better/ worse?
   - Are the buyers/ publishers same?
   - Do some buyers willing to pay more $$ to transact on platform 1 vs 2
- - Pick top 2 most interesting trends across both platforms and summarize them visually into 1-2 slides (as if you are presenting these findings to the management)
+- Pick top 2 most interesting trends across both platforms and summarize them visually into 1-2 slides (as if you are presenting these findings to upper management or executive team)